kelanyll/blog/content/posts/odds-probability.md

 When looking at sports betting from a mathematical perspective, one interesting question is where does probability theory come in when calculating odds?
 And can it help a bookmaker increase their chances of making a profit?
 I'm going to run through a simple approach to setting odds with an appreciation for the stochastic nature of sports.

-Disclaimer - this content isn't backed by any real experience of what goes on behind the scenes at bookmakers.
-It is an attempt at a sensible approach to do calculate odds using probability theory.
+This content isn't backed by any real experience of what goes on behind the scenes at bookmakers but it's an attempt at a sensible approach to calculating odds using probability theory.

 And for the purpose of simplicity, I'm going to use decimal odds.